The Best Way to Finance a Car for the Self-Employed

 There’s a little more documentation required for those who are self-employed to finance a car.
 For starters, you’ll need proof of income, with most lenders requiring up to three months’ worth of bank statements as a way of showing what you earn.

-You may also be asked to show your trading accounts so that you can certify that you’ll be able to pay off the loan.
+You may also be asked to show your trading accounts so that you can certify that you’ll be able to pay off the loan and improve your chances of car finance approval.

 Consider putting down a larger deposit

-You may want to think about putting down a larger deposit on a car when getting finance as a way of improving your chances of being accepted.
+You may want to think about putting down a larger deposit on a car when getting finance as a way of improving your car finance approval chances.
 By placing a larger deposit, you’re effectively making the amount of money that you’re borrowing smaller, so lenders are more likely to agree to an agreement because there is less risk.

 By doing this, you’ll also lower your monthly payments and make them easier to manage overall.

-There’s no reason why car finance needs to be confusing, and here at Prestige Cars Kent, we’re happy to help.
-Get in touch today to find out more about what kind of finance we’re able to offer, or take a look at our current range of cars to see which one could work for you.
+There’s no reason why car finance needs to be confusing, and here at Prestige Cars Kent we’re happy to help.
+Get in touch today to find out more about the self-employed car finance options we’re able to offer, or take a look at our current range of cars to see which one could work for you.

 Free Three business professionals discussing car purchase details inside a modern dealership.
 Stock Photo